-If you’re anything like me, the thought of a 6am alarm to go running with the dog is as horrifying as a long carry over water to a tiny green.
+If you’re anything like me, the thought of setting a 6am alarm to go running with the dog is as horrifying as a long carry over water to a tiny green.

 Tired, heavy legs pounding the pavement never seems to result in a shrinking waistline, and after a few days it all gets too hard and you feel like throwing in the towel.